Life 1871 - 1908 AD

 the Empress-Dowagers, the Imperial Advisors and a large group

 of Imperial Eunuchs.
-Emperor Pu Yi' and staff would remain in the Palace untill the Year 1926, in the faint hope of one day reviving and restoring the Ching Dynasty to it's former Glory.
+Former Emperor Pu Yi' and staff would remain in the Palace until the Year 1926, in the faint hope of one day reviving and restoring the Qing Dynasty to its former Glory.
 Living under considerable stress and constant fear of ejection or worse: assasination by one of the Civil War's many generals and players, Pu Yi' finally left the Palace in 1924 AD (According to "From Emperor to Citizen" it was 1926).
 As described in his autobiography , circumstance left Pu Yi' (Hsuan Tung ) with no other option to Flee to the Japanese Embassy located in the infamous Foreign Legation Quarter (near Qianmen, directly south-east of Tian An Men Square) as no other Foreign Legation would grant him asylum at that Time.

 From then-on Emperor Hsuan Tung / Pu Yi' would effectively be a Japanese prisoner, much against his own will.
 Having been led to believe that he would be crowned Emperor once more in the North, China's last Emperor was whisked away by Japanese Agents onboard a train to Tianjin and from there to the Northern Province of Manchukuo (then occupied by Japanese Forces), obviously for safe-keeping.
 In Manchukuo, Pu Yi' was not crowned Emperor at all, much to his disappointment and anger, but forced to become President of the Republic of Manchukuo, leaving him as a Powerless ruler once more.
 The real power would reside in the Hands of Japanese Generals, directly appointed by the Japanese Emperor.
-Pu Yi' would remain a Japanese stooge president untill the end of World War 2.
+Pu Yi' would remain a Japanese stooge president until the end of World War 2.
 After the defeat of Japan and at the end of World War II, Pu Yi' was captured in Mukden (Shenyang) on his escape to Korea by Russian Forces entering China and Manchukuo from the North and East.
 Much later, after some years imprisonment in Russia, Pu Yi was extradited to China in 1950 where he was to face punishment for being a notorious and high ranking Japanese-Chinese War Criminal.
-After his " reformation" and confessions to all War Crimes while imprisoned , Pu Yi' was finally pardonned by the ruling Communist Party Congress in 1965 AD, finally giving him the chance to live a normal life as a Chinese Citizen.
+After his "reformation" and confessions to all War Crimes while imprisoned , Pu Yi' was finally pardonned by the ruling Communist Party Congress in 1965 AD, finally giving him the chance to live a normal life as a Chinese Citizen.

-The Descendancy of the Ching House Explained
+The Descendancy of the Qing House Explained

 The China Report Home